G2246ioVannIcASSiUs/NB6WIuUY/3L1NPy/7tQN/eiBpY4/google-cloud-run_EHoCzL_1742256860.txt.md

 Agreement.
 You (or your employer) retain the copyright to your contribution;
-this simply gives us permission to use and redistribute your contributions as part of the project.
-Head over to <https://cla.developers.google.com/> to see your current agreements on file or to sign a new one.
+this simply gives us permission to use and redistribute your contributions as your current agreements on file or to sign a new one.

 (even if it was for a different project), you probably don't need to do it